 Do you offer organized brewery tours?

-There is nothing organized about Gritty’s… Seriously, we typically don’t offer organized tours, but you can ask to see the brewery at any of our brew pubs anytime you want.
+We typically don’t offer organized tours, but you can ask to see the brewery at any of our brew pubs anytime you want.
 Just ask the bartender or your server.
 If the brewers are there and they’re not at a critical stage in the brewing process, they would be happy to show you around and tell you all about their craft.
 In Portland, we recommend you go on one of the tours by Maine Foodie Tours.
 They stop at our brew pub.

 Why aren’t your menus the same in all your locations?